micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-16-rashi_en.md

 ### passuk 18
 <b>Judges and police officers.</b> Judges: Magistrates who render legal decisions.
 Police officers — who compel the people to abide by their instructions <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>by administering corporal punishment with cudgels and whips, until they accept the judge’s decision.
 <b>In all of your cities.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In each and every city.
-<b>For your tribes.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This continues from ‘You shall appoint for yourself’ — “Judges and police officers you shall appoint for yourself for your tribes, in all of your cities which Hachem, your God, is giving you.”
+<b>For your tribes.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This continues from ‘You shall appoint for yourself’ — “Judges and police officers you shall appoint for yourself for your tribes, in all of your cities which Adonoy, your God, is giving you.”
 <b>For your tribes.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that judges are to be seated for each and every tribe and in each and every city.
 <b>Who will judge the people, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Appoint competent, righteous judges, to judge righteously.